-In Saskatchewan and Manitoba, the economy did not suffer as much as other regions of Canada subsequent to the "meltdown".
-Occupancies are down compared to the highs that were experienced in the overheated economy in 2007 and early 2008.
+In Saskatchewan and Manitoba, the economy has not fared as poorly as other regions of Canada subsequent to the "meltdown".
+In these provinces self-storage rentals have shown gradual growth in the past three years, to the point that occupancies are near the highs that were experienced in the robust economy in 2007 and early 2008.
+PUPS operations have also experience year over year growth as the PUPS product becomes more widely known in the local markets.
 Management believes that with continued regular maintenance of the facilities, periodic focused advertising and strategic pricing, these locations will continue to see modest improvements in occupancies in the coming months.

 The Canadian economy as a whole continues its recovery, but it is slow and tenuous.
-Management expects occupancies at existing facilities in Ontario and British Columbia to remain flat through much of 2011 as their economies were hit harder than Saskatchewan or Manitoba.
+Management expects occupancies at existing facilities in Ontario and British Columbia to remain flat through much of 2011 and into 2012 as their economies were hit harder than Saskatchewan or Manitoba.
 However, both the housing market and the job market in any given locale are strong determinants of demand.
 Should either of these rebound, we can expect to see growth in existing store occupancy.
 In the near term, management will focus on improving occupancy by focusing sales techniques, implementing rate adjustments where feasible, and improving the general appearance of facilities by targeted maintenance projects.
+Targeted pricing strategies will also be employed to increase market penetration.

 One positive result of the recession and the tightening of credit from banks and other lenders, from the perspective of a self-storage operator, was the slowdown in new builds.
 Without low cost debt financing, very few developers have attempted to build new self-storage facilities in Canada in the last two years.
-There have been virtually no new competitors in the markets served by the Corporation.
-This has allowed pricing to remain steady and has precluded the need for large price discounts.
-However, management still provides select discounts - usually in the winter months when customers tend to avoid moving possessions or renovating homes - or when required to match certain competitive situations.
+There were virtually no new competitors in the markets served by the Corporation in 2010 and early 2011.
+In the summer of 2011, a new self-storage competitor opened in a town just outside of Regina, and a new portable storage operator has moved into Winnipeg and is slated to open in Regina later this year (although this competitor offers a slightly different portable storage service utilizing reclaimed ocean shipping containers).
+New competitors tend to speed lease-up by offering move-in discounts to new customers.
+Management has historically provided select discounts - usually in the winter months when customers tend to avoid moving possessions or renovating homes.
+The Corporation may have to provide other discounts in these select markets to match competitive forces and retain its customer base.
+The effect on overall revenues is not expected to be significant, but it may be enough to slow the rate in growth of revenues that has been experienced in the past two years.

 A major focus for the Corporation in 2011 will be the growth of PUPS operations.
 Each new PUPS location typically requires 2 to 3 years to reach a mature size of 250 to 300 PUPS containers.
 Regina achieved this level in 2009.
 Both Saskatoon and Winnipeg have completed two full years of operations.
-We expect these sites will add another 50 to 100 PUPS each to their rental fleets in 2011, thereby augmenting revenue and net operating income.
+We expect these sites will add another 80 to 100 PUPS each to their rental fleets in 2012, thereby augmenting revenue and net operating income.
 PUPS operations began in Parksville and Cambridge in early 2011.
-Local advertising and customer service representative training are expected to help both of these sites take occupancy to between 50 to 100 units in their first summers of operation.
+Local advertising and customer service representative training are expected to help both of these sites take occupancy to between 80 to 130 units in the summer of 2012.